rchrdwllm/dotfiles/README.md

 There's a short and easy-to-follow guide for setting up Discord with Pywal [here](https://github.com/FilipLitwora/pywal-discord).

+## Credits

+I got the waybar setup from [@1amSimp1e's dotfiles](https://github.com/1amSimp1e/dots) and modified them a bit!

-## Some note
+## Some notes <a name="some-notes"></a>

 I don't know about you but in case you're experiencing a super slow reboot or shutdown with this, I followed [this](https://www.reddit.com/r/archlinux/comments/whsqdq/comment/ij9r90h/?utm_source=reddit&utm_medium=web2x&context=3) Reddit comment and it helped!
 Not really sure why that's happening, though.

-## Credits

-I got the waybar setup from [@1amSimp1e's dotfiles](https://github.com/1amSimp1e/dots) and modified them a bit!
+If you get an error on line 60 of `hyprland.conf` after rebooting saying that colors couldn't be found, just run `hyprctl reload` in your terminal.
+Once this is resolved, it shouldn't happen anymore for future reboots.